Some posts contain compensated links. Please read this disclaimer for more info.

 You can easily catch the bus from Pula to Zadar and Zadar to Pula, and this will take you just shy of seven hours.
 There are three main companies that run this route, namely Brioni Pula, Flix Bus, and Autotrans.
 They all run once daily.
 Check online for exact times, as these do change from time to time.

-Overall, these buses are very comfortable and although the journey is longer by bus, it is less stressful than driving yourself.
+Overall, these buses are very comfortable and although the journey is much longer by bus, it is less stressful than driving yourself.
 You can either book your ticket ahead of time online, or you can venture to the bus station in both Pula and Zadar to purchase your ticket.

 Flights From Zadar To Pula & Pula To Zadar